JuliaLang/Pkg.jl/docs/src/environments.md

 ```

 The exception is the `develop` command, which neither builds nor precompiles the package.
 When
-that happens is left up to the user decide.
+that happens is left up to the user to decide.

 If a given package version errors during auto-precompilation, Pkg will remember for the following times it
 automatically tries, and will skip that package with a brief warning.
 Note that manual precompilation will